kkwydragonflame/kille_card_game/reflection.md

 Starting player is wrongly saved from last rounds last set turnwinner.
 Intermittent fault where third players points are not tallied correctly.
 Game starts immediately upon run.
+AI players choose algorithm for cards needs to be more tactical.
+IE not just choose among eligible cards at random.
+AI player atm just choose at random answering yes/no to holding the lowest card.
+Adding a pause to the console UI for a more natural flowing game.
+Atm one have to scroll up to read what happened in the round.
+Add a false or correct message for if the claim of holding the lowest card was true or not.

+BUG: Restarting round just asking for lowest card again, not actually restarting the round.